leodahal4/MiniSocialMedia/README.md

 > user can view all posts
 > user can view specific post
 > Navbar design for messages, new post and user image
+> how many likes already on the post?

 ### not done
-> User cannot see their avatar on Navbar or the left component
 > user can view specific posts but not the comments associated with those post
 > user cannot comment
 > user cannnot like the post